301-billybunn/portfolio/README.md

 - Keep in mind that this template is just a starting point.
 It is yours to modify to reflect your personal online presence as a software developer so have fun and be creative!

 ---
+## Lab 5: Extend your portfolio

+### Feature #1: Add functionality
+Estimate of time needed to complete: **2 hours**

+Start time: **9:30 AM**

+Finish time: **______**

+Actual time needed to complete: **______**

+#### Why are we implementing this feature?

+- As a user, I want to view a unique portfolio so that the developer's projects and skills stand out.

+#### What are we going to implement?

+Given that a user opens the application in the browser
+When the user navigates to the home page
+Then the portfolio contents should be displayed

+#### How are we implementing it?

+- Complete the following features:
+  - Use CDNs for content from libraries and remove the source code files from the project, as applicable
+  - In tablet view, show a fixed navigation menu instead of a hamburger menu
+  - Convert the large image at the top of your portfolio to a video background or an image carousel containing at least three images
+  - Add any other UI features that you feel will make your portfolio unique and personalized.301d
+  - Deploy your updated portfolio on Heroku.